fstercq/freepybox/CONTRIBUTING.rst

 How to set up your development environment
 ------------------------------------------

-You need Python 3.7+ and the following tools:
+You need Python 3.8+ and the following tools:

 - Poetry_
 - Nox_
+- nox-poetry_

 Install the package with development requirements: